 - six courses, each taken for the full unit load for the course, distributed across three areas as follows:

 Writing Requirement: Second Year Paper

 The second year paper should demonstrate good scholarship and argumentative rigor, and be a polished piece of writing approximately 8000 words in length.
 The second year paper need not bear any specific relationship to the dissertation.
 It may be a version of a prospective dissertation chapter, but this is not required.
-The final version must be turned in on the last day of Summer Quarter of the second year.
-Extensions of this deadline require the consent of the instructor of the second year Writing Seminar and the Director of Graduate Studies and are only granted in exceptional cases (e.g., documented illness, family crisis).
+The final version must be turned in on the last class of the Second Year Paper Development Seminar in Summer Quarter of the second year.
+Extensions of this deadline require the consent of the instructor of the Second Year Paper Development Seminar and the Director of Graduate Studies and are only granted in exceptional cases (e.g., documented illness, family crisis).
 The final paper is read by a committee of two faculty members and it is an important consideration in the department’s decision on the student’s candidacy.

 Teaching AssistancyA minimum of five quarters of teaching assistancy are required for the Ph.D.
 Normally one of these quarters is as a teaching assistant for the Philosophy Department's Writing in the Major course, PHIL 80 Mind, Matter, and Meaning.
 It is expected that students not teach in their first year and that they teach no more than two quarters in their second year.
 Students are required to take PHIL 239 Teaching Methods in Philosophy during Spring Quarter of their first year and during Autumn Quarter of their second year.
 Teaching is an important part of students’ preparation to be professional philosophers.

 Review at the End of the Second Year for Advancement to CandidacyThe faculty's review of each student includes a review of the student's record, an assessment of the second year paper, and an assessment of the student's preparation for work in her/his intended area of specialization, as well as recommendations of additional preparation, if necessary.